cgonzalezITA/DSFiware-hackathon/assets/docs/README-apisix.md

     # Running CMD=[helm -n apisix upgrade -f "./Helms/apisix/./values.yaml" apisix "./Helms/apisix/./"  --create-namespace]
     Release "apisix" has been upgraded.
 Happy Helming!
     ```
 5. Test it.
-Does it work?
+It should work.
     ```shell
     curl -k https://fiwaredsc-api6dashboard.local
     ```
     <p style="text-align:center;font-style:italic;font-size: 75%"><img src="./../images/apisix-dashboard.PNG"><br/>
     APISIX Dashboard</p>
-6. Retrieve the password to login at a browser.
+6. To login at a browser, you need to retrieve the password to login in.
 If you visit the values file, the secret and the key used to store the dashboard user's password are defined:
     ```yaml
     apisix: